KevinKra/Notes/certifications/aws/solutions_architect/raw_2.md

 - What types of data can you inject in real-time with Kinesis?
 - Does Kinesis need to wait for all data to be collected before responding?
 - Is Kinesis fully managed?

+---

+## AWS Organizations + AWS Resource Access Manager (RAM)

+> A global IT company with offices around the world has multiple AWS accounts.
+To improve efficiency and drive costs down, the Chief Information Officer (CIO) wants to set up a solution that centrally manages their AWS resources.
+This will allow them to procure AWS resources centrally and share resources such as AWS Transit Gateways, AWS License Manager configurations, or Amazon Route 53 Resolver rules across their various accounts.

+AWS Resource Access Manager (RAM) is a service that enables you to easily and securely share AWS resources with any AWS account or within your AWS Organization.
+You can share AWS Transit Gateways, Subnets, AWS License Manager configurations, and Amazon Route 53 Resolver rules resources with RAM.

+Many organizations use multiple accounts to create administrative or billing isolation, and limit the impact of errors.
+RAM eliminates the need to create duplicate resources in multiple accounts, reducing the operational overhead of managing those resources in every single account you own.
+You can create resources centrally in a multi-account environment, and use RAM to share those resources across accounts in three simple steps: create a Resource Share, specify resources, and specify accounts.
+RAM is available to you at no additional charge.

+You can procure AWS resources centrally, and use RAM to share resources such as subnets or License Manager configurations with other accounts.
+This eliminates the need to provision duplicate resources in every account in a multi-account environment, reducing the operational overhead of managing those resources in every account.

+AWS Organizations is an account management service that lets you consolidate multiple AWS accounts into an organization that you create and centrally manage.
+With Organizations, you can create member accounts and invite existing accounts to join your organization.
+You can organize those accounts into groups and attach policy-based controls.

+Hence, the correct combination of options in this scenario is:

+- Consolidate all of the company's accounts using AWS Organizations.

+- Use the AWS Resource Access Manager (RAM) service to easily and securely share your resources with your AWS accounts.

+The option that says: Use the AWS Identity and Access Management service to set up cross-account access that will easily and securely share your resources with your AWS accounts is incorrect because although you can delegate access to resources that are in different AWS accounts using IAM, this process is extremely tedious and entails a lot of operational overhead since you have to manually set up cross-account access to each and every AWS account of the company.
+A better solution is to use AWS Resources Access Manager instead.

+The option that says: Use AWS Control Tower to easily and securely share your resources with your AWS accounts is incorrect because AWS Control Tower simply offers the easiest way to set up and govern a new, secure, multi-account AWS environment.
+This is not the most suitable service to use to securely share your resources across AWS accounts or within your Organization.
+You have to use AWS Resources Access Manager (RAM) instead.

+The option that says: Consolidate all of the company's accounts using AWS ParallelCluster is incorrect because AWS ParallelCluster is simply an AWS-supported open-source cluster management tool that makes it easy for you to deploy and manage High-Performance Computing (HPC) clusters on AWS.
+In this particular scenario, it is more appropriate to use AWS Organizations to consolidate all of your AWS accounts.

+---

+## Amazon Macie

+> A government entity is conducting a population and housing census in the city.
+Each household information uploaded on their online portal is stored in encrypted files in Amazon S3.
+The government assigned its Solutions Architect to set compliance policies that verify sensitive data in a manner that meets their compliance standards.
+They should also be alerted if there are compromised files detected containing personally identifiable information (PII), protected health information (PHI) or intellectual properties (IP).

+Amazon Macie is an ML-powered security service that helps you prevent data loss by automatically discovering, classifying, and protecting sensitive data stored in Amazon S3.
+Amazon Macie uses machine learning to recognize sensitive data such as personally identifiable information (PII) or intellectual property, assigns a business value, and provides visibility into where this data is stored and how it is being used in your organization.

+Amazon Macie continuously monitors data access activity for anomalies, and delivers alerts when it detects risk of unauthorized access or inadvertent data leaks.
+Amazon Macie has ability to detect global access permissions inadvertently being set on sensitive data, detect uploading of API keys inside source code, and verify sensitive customer data is being stored and accessed in a manner that meets their compliance standards.

+Hence, the correct answer is: Set up and configure Amazon Macie to monitor and detect usage patterns on their Amazon S3 data.

+The option that says: Set up and configure Amazon Rekognition to monitor and recognize patterns on their Amazon S3 data is incorrect because Rekognition is simply a service that can identify the objects, people, text, scenes, and activities, as well as detect any inappropriate content on your images or videos.

+The option that says: Set up and configure Amazon GuardDuty to monitor malicious activity on their Amazon S3 data is incorrect because GuardDuty is just a threat detection service that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts and workloads.

+The option that says: Set up and configure Amazon Inspector to send out alert notifications whenever a security violation is detected on their Amazon S3 data is incorrect because Inspector is basically an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.

+---

+AWS DataSync, SES, API Gateway, SES, Redshift, SWF, AWS Glue, EMR, GuardDuty, MQ, Kinesis, AppStream, SnowMobile, Snowball Edge, Route 53, A-N-C Gateways, STS